harehare/mdlint.mq/README.md

 ## Configuration

-mdlint.mq supports configuration via a TOML file (`.lintrc.toml`) that allows you to customize linting behavior.
+lint.mq supports configuration via a TOML file (`.lintrc.toml`) that allows you to customize linting behavior.

 ### Configuration File